MARINA DEL REY

 YVONNE B. BURKE PARK

-Yvonne B. Burke Park, located adjacent to Admiralty Way, has a free ParCourse Fitness Circuit on the grassy area of the park.
+Yvonne B. Burke Park, opened in 1985 and located adjacent to Admiralty Way, has a free parcourse fitness circuit in the grassy area of the park.
 Each station has a sign that describes an exercise, and the park is lit for night workouts.
-Choose one station or do the entire course – it’s your decision.
+Choose one station or do the entire course—it’s your decision.

 The Beach Bike path (Marvin Braude Bike Trail) runs through the park.
 This bike path extends from Pacific Palisades to Torrance, with beautiful views of the ocean and Marina del Rey.
 There are many restaurants and shops along the path to stop and take in the view.